Transient X-ray Sources as Extremely Eccentric Mass-Transfer Binaries with Compact Companions: Discussion

 The mechanism proposed here requires that the recoil during the outward (post-periastron) part of the orbit must exceed any recoil during the inward (pre-periastron) part of the orbit sufficiently to overcome any circularizing process, such as tidal dissipation around periastron.
 This is difficult to quantify because the time-dependent dynamics of accretion discs is not understood quantitatively, but qualitatively requires that the accretion disc time scale be only a fraction of the orbital period.
 This implies that the initial eccentricity must be substantial in order that radiation ablation drives its growth.
 That is expected to be unusual because mass-transfer binaries, and binaries close enough to evolve to mass-transfer systems, tend to circularize by tidal dissipation.

 The proposed mechanism assumes a periastron distance $r_0$ close enough to the stellar radius that mass transfer is sufficient to produce a luminous X-ray source by accretion onto the compact object, but not so close that mass transfer is catastrophic.
 This does not require tuned parameters because main-sequence stars swell as they age.
-Provided the initial eccentricity is large enough, unless the initial periastron distance exceeds the maximum stellar radius on its evolutionary track the process described here must begin and the orbital eccentricity and semi-major axis will grow.
+Provided the initial orbital eccentricity is large enough, unless the initial periastron distance exceeds the maximum stellar radius on its evolutionary track the process described here must begin at some time during its evolution and the eccentricity and semi-major axis will grow.

+{The mass transfer events at periastron proposed here may resemble the micro-TDE proposed by \citet{R25}.
+They differ in that in an eccentric binary whose nondegenerate star is slowly evolving to a radius at which mass transfer occurs at periastron, the mass transferred is only enough to drive the orbit to larger semi-major axis, while in micro-TDE the periastron distance is likely to be well within the star, and mass transfer is much larger or even disruptive.}

+Eq.~\ref{emin} suggests that compact object-nondegenerate star binaries with $e \gtrapprox 0.8$ and periastrons close enough for mass transfer (and hence X-ray sources) are rapidly disrupted.
+Such systems should be rare, a prediction that may be compared to the distribution of observed eccentricities.

 In the model proposed here extremely eccentric mass-transfer binaries with compact companions are luminous transient X-ray sources following their periastrons.
 If the orbital period is long, only one periastron may have occurred within the historical X-ray database.
 The rapid increase of $P$ (Eq.~\ref{summary}) is a testable prediction, provided that $P$ is not too long, but implies that transient outbursts are not periodic.
 The duration and delay of emission after periastron depend on poorly understood accretion disc dynamics, but may be at least an order of magnitude longer than $\sqrt{r_0^3/GM_X}$.
 Study of this emission would throw light on accretion disc dynamics.